Women usually live longer than men. Why is this - and are modern day vices, such as smoking and drinking, reducing the longevity gap?

 - A 2012 study, using historical data on castrated eunuchs in Korea, shows that they lived 14 years longer than their non-castrated socio economic male equivalents.
 This further suggests that testosterone (production of which is dramatically reduced by castration) is negatively linked to male longevity.

 In most species, including humans, women are the main carers for the young.
 So from an evolutionary perspective, it is probably more important that women live longer, to ensure the wellbeing of their children and thus the survival of the human race.
-This was the conclusion from an article in Psychology Today in 2010.

 As Professor Thomas Kirkwood has asked, ‘could it be that women live longer because they are less disposable than men?’